google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 Consider users who primarily navigate with the keyboard, or rely on assistive technology like screen readers or screen magnifiers.

-## UX Designer
+## UX designer

 Because people tend to design using their own biases, if you don't have a disability and don't have colleagues with disabilities, you might be unintentionally designing for only some of your users.
 As you work, ask yourself "what are all the types of users who might rely on this design?"
-Below are a few items a UX designer can aim to address to incorporate more inclusivity into their process.
+Here are some techniques you can try to make your process more inclusive.

 - Content has sufficient color contrast.
-- The tab order is identified.
+- The tab order is defined.
 - Controls have accessible labels.
 - There are multiple ways to interact with the UI.